 Spellbound Belly Dance

 Spellbound is a premiere modern fusion belly dance company creating innovative group dance choreographies in Chicago.
 Led by artistic director Eliza Perry, this dynamic group of dancers always lives up to their namesake by keeping their audiences captivated with crisp isolations, theatrical flair, and unparalleled group precision.

-Spellbound is honored to be hosting the legendary Jill Parker at Winterlux Workshops/Performance Weekend!
+Spellbound is honored to be hosting the legendary Michelle Sorensen at the Winterlux Workshop/Performance Weekend!

 Learn more about Spellbound →

 Eva la Feva is a nationally touring burlesque and belly dance performer/producer that has been delighting audiences for over a decade with her fluid, stylized dance technique and her emotive and theatrical approach to burlesque.
 In Chicago, Eva is a regular performer at Untitled, The Drifter, House of Blues, and is part of local dance troupe Fringe Factor.
 Eva is the founder of "Feva Pitch Productions," an event production company specializing in burlesque/nightlife entertainment, and co-founder of Burlesque Community Against Unsafe Spaces (BCAUS).
 Belly dance credits include the internationally touring show Bellydance Evolution, the MAQAM Belly Dance Challenge (2nd Place, Pro Tribal Soloist), and performing as a backup dancer for Bollywood star Shefali Zariwala.
 She was Level II certified in the Suhaila Salimpour format from 2009-2011.